MedBlog

 How women with endometriosis can decrease their risk

-My specialty is women’s cardiovascular health, so I talk with premenopausal and postmenopausal women every day about decreasing their heart disease risk.
-What I tell them is similar to what I advise my younger patients who have endometriosis: Try to stay as metabolically healthy as possible.
+We specialize in women’s cardiovascular health, so we talk with premenopausal and postmenopausal women every day about decreasing their heart disease risk.
+Our advice to them is similar to what we advise our younger patients who have endometriosis: Try to stay as metabolically healthy as possible.

 That means:

-I advise women right before menopause that they’re about to start experiencing weight gain and a shift in their body fat distribution, so now is an excellent time to incorporate heart-healthy habits and counteract those changes.
+With the onset of menopause, women start experiencing weight gain and a shift in their body fat distribution, so now is an excellent time to incorporate heart-healthy habits and counteract those changes.

-Though no patients have asked yet about endometriosis and heart disease, I think this study is important enough for me to change how I approach health-history questions with patients.
-I usually take a pregnancy history, because pregnancy complications are associated with future risk of cardiovascular disease.
+Though no patients have asked yet about endometriosis and heart disease, this study is important enough to change how we approach health-history questions with patients.
+We usually take a pregnancy history because pregnancy complications are associated with future risk of cardiovascular disease.
 If appropriate, we also talk about menopause and hormone therapy.

-Now I’m also going to ask whether my patients have endometriosis.
+We also ask whether our patients have endometriosis.
 This simple question will alert us to women who may be at higher risk for heart disease and prompt us to emphasize early the importance of lifestyle changes.
-Also, I may advise these women to try the non-surgical treatments before proceeding with surgical menopause.

 This is one of those really neat moments as a doctor where we can make an impact and try to prevent disease.
 Too often in my field, we don’t get the opportunity to identify a young person at higher risk and intervene early enough to make a difference and prevent complications.
 We typically see patients after they’ve begun experiencing problems and we’re in reactive mode – trying to prevent a first or second heart attack or stroke.
 That’s why these studies are so important.
 We can use the information to make an impact early in a woman’s life and prevent heart disease complications.